On a class of twisted elliptic curve codes: The Explicit Construction for the Parity-Check Matrices of ECCs

 \begin{theorem} \cite{15} Let $\omega\in\Omega_{F}$ be a canonical differential such that $v_{P_{i}}(\omega)=-1$ for $i=1, 2, \cdots, n$.
 Let $H:=D-G+(\omega)$ and $\bm\gamma:=(\mathrm{res}_{P_{1}}(\omega), \cdots, \mathrm{res}_{P_{n}}(\omega))$.
 Then

 \end{theorem} Note that such a canonical differential in the above theorem exists (see \cite{15}).

-The rational points over the elliptic curve is important for the constructions of ECCs.
+The structure of rational points over the elliptic curves is important for the constructions of ECCs.
 To overcome the limits of the code lengths of GRS codes, we need to construct ECCs over the elliptic curves with sufficient rational points.
 The well-known Hasse-Weil bound for the numbers of the rational points $\#E(\mathbb{F}_{q})$ over the elliptic curve $E$ states $\left| \# E(\mathbb{F}_{q})-\left( 1+q\right) \right| \leq 2\sqrt{q}$.

-An algebraic curve is called maximal if it's number of rational points attaines Hasse-Weil upper bound $q+1+2\sqrt{q}$.
+An algebraic curve is called maximal if it's number of rational points attains Hasse-Weil upper bound $q+1+2\sqrt{q}$.
 In this case, the Zeta function is completely determined by

 where $a=\#E(\mathbb{F}_{q})-(q+1)$ and $t=q^{-s}$ for some integer $s$ .